The 11 Best Sources Of Plant-Based Calcium

 The calcium content of tofu can vary quite widely depending on the firmness, setting method, and brand, but opting for calcium-set (meaning calcium chloride or sulfate has been added) and as firm as possible is a practical way of maximizing your intake.

 Calcium-set tofu can contain up to 350 mg of calcium per serving, while more traditional recipes contain just under 200mg.
 Cauldron-branded tofu, for example, contains up to 400mg per 100g serving, which is significantly higher than average.
-Stephens tells PBN that she typically opts for calcium-set tofu for this very reason.
+Stephan tells PBN that she typically opts for calcium-set tofu for this very reason.

 Tofu is also high in protein and notably contains all of the essential amino acids that the body needs along with manganese, copper, selenium, vitamin A, phosphorus, zinc, magnesium, and iron, along with beneficial polyunsaturated fat.